bertomartin/websocket-rails-Example-Project/README.md

 date and a poor example of structuring JavaScript in general.

-I will be updating it within the next several days to demonstrate all of the new features that have been add to the gem recently.
+I will be updating it within the next several days to demonstrate all of the new features that have been added to the gem recently.

 ## Event Routing